-Treatment for opioid addiction is different for each person, but the main goal of treatment is to help you stop using the drug (this is called detox) and avoid using it again in the future (this is called avoiding relapse).
+Treatment for opioid addiction is different for each person, but the main goal of treatment is to help you stop using the drug and avoid using it again in the future or relapsing.

 To help you stop using the drug, your doctor can prescribe certain medicines to help relieve your symptoms of opioid addiction and also control your cravings.
 These medicines include methadone (often used to treat heroin addiction), buprenorphine, and also naltrexone.